alexacallmebaka/misnomers/README.md

     * [Hosting](#hosting)

 # Usage
+Unfortunately, the website is no longer being hosted on the internet.
+Apologies!

 You can view the Misnomers website [here](https://misnomers.herokuapp.com/).
 The API can also be called directly by sending a `GET` request to https://misnomers.herokuapp.com/api.
 The expected response is an array of JSON objects, similar to the following.
 ```
 [{"name":"Anher"},{"name":"Uanne"},{"name":"Ildyn"},{"name":"Ysi"},{"name":"Hilyng"}]